cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 ### Surface Water Testing Sites Map

-There are many EPA water testing sites on the Dine Reservation.
+There are many EPA water testing sites on the Diné Reservation.
 We analyzed data collected at these sites, mapped here:

 ![Surface Water Sampling Sites](https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/SurfaceWaterSamplingMap3.jpg?raw=true "surface water sampling sites")

-> *Figure 4.1*
+> *Figure 4.1: Map showing where surface water was tested on the Diné Reservation.*

 ### How did we map that?
 Below is a sample of code from this map.